Connecting Lenovo P780 to ADB on Ubuntu

 SUBSYSTEM=="usb", ATTRS{idVendor}=="0bb4", ATTRS{idProduct} =="0c03", MODE="0666", GROUP="plugdev"

-4. To check if your phone is recognized by adb, restart ABD server and check its device list:
+Just restart ADB server and check its device list:

 $ adb kill-server